 Effective portfolio planning – one step at a time

-Things start off well, we need to have a clearly defined set of strategic goals and objectives, and those goals must be clearly communicated throughout the organisation.
-There then needs to be a comprehensive process of generating and capturing ideas for initiatives that will help the organisation to achieve those goals, and once the best ideas are screened in we should be developing business cases to analyse them in more detail.
+Things start off well, we need to have a clearly defined set of strategic goals and objectives, and those goals must be clearly communicated throughout the organization.
+There then needs to be a comprehensive process of generating and capturing ideas for initiatives that will help the organization to achieve those goals, and once the best ideas are screened in we should be developing business cases to analyze them in more detail.
 My issue is with the idea that we can fill out a yearlong portfolio by selecting the best of those projects and then approving as many as we have the budget to execute.

 Shortened planning cycles

-Once an organisation has established its investment budget for that twelve to eighteen month period it should begin allocating that budget only to the work that can get underway immediately.
-Rather than building a yearlong portfolio that starts a few months from today, it approves projects that can start today, or at least within the next quarter, and allocates just a percentage of the investment budget to those initiatives.
-Remaining projects can be given tentative approval and planning work can begin, but the investment of time, effort and money in those projects should be limited until closer to the time when the substantive work can begin.
+Once an organization has established its investment budget for that twelve to eighteen month period, it should begin allocating that budget only to the work that can get underway immediately.
+Rather than building a yearlong portfolio that starts a few months from today, it approves projects that can begin today, or at least within the next quarter, and allocates just a percentage of the investment budget to those initiatives.
+Remaining projects can be given tentative approval and planning work can begin, but the investment of time, effort, and money in those projects should be limited until closer to the time when the substantive work can begin.
 Consider these projects as the portfolio level equivalent of an Agile product backlog – they are the priority initiatives that will start as soon as resources are available, but they are subject to change.

 There is then a regularly scheduled portfolio review – quarterly is a logical choice, which considers two distinct sets of analysis:

 - The actual performance of projects underway against the planned performance.
 The focus is to ensure that the projects are still on track to deliver a satisfactory return on investment in the areas of strategic focus – are those projects still going to contribute to goals and objectives that they were approved to contribute?
 If some of the projects are falling short, then there needs to be consideration of how to address that, and we’ll get to that in a minute.